21 Top Remote Work Trends in 2023

 Digital nomading, as it’s called, means traveling around from place to place with a remote job, calling a place home for as long as you like.
 Many nomads move fast, to see ‘as much as possible’ if they know they have a year or six months to take their remote work trip.

-You can see what that was like when we spent a month in Lima with Remote Year in 2018.
+You can see what that was like when we spent a month in Lima with Remote Year.

 Digital slowmading is the same idea, but moving more slowly.
 Now that the world has come to several different periods of pausing, as global travel came to a halt in waves, it pays to move more slowly and take it easy.
 This has also proven trend-worthy because as we’ve seen, borders can close without much notice and visa requirements have changed, along with the limits on specific passport holders who can enter a country.